 Lai does not cite a source for this statement, which probably means that his information came from the records of the Sam Yup Association, to which he had access while co-authoring the official history of the Association in the 1970s.

 Involvement with the digging up of cemeteries was not a monopoly of an organization in a single big city in each country.
-In Seattle, for instance, the Chong Wa Benevolent Association 西雅图中华会馆 (CWBA) gave money to exhumation specialists.
+In Seattle, for instance, the Chong Wa Benevolent Association 西雅图中华会馆 (CWBA, the local version of the CCBA or Chinese Consolidated Benevolent Association) gave money to exhumation specialists.
 With other seaports like Portland, it could also have handled shipments of bones back to China.
-The two documents shown here, from unpublished records of the CWBA. show that the Association paid lai-shee, or lucky money, to a person who brought the bodies or bones back to Seattle.
-In the middle of the 10th month, 1982 Huang Long 黄龙 did that task and received $3 in compensation.
+The two documents shown here, from unpublished records of the CWBA, show that it paid lai-shee, or lucky money, to a person who brought the bodies or bones back to Seattle.
+In the middle of the 10th month of 1892, Huang Long 黄龙 did that task and received $3 in compensation.
 This seems like a very small amount.
 Perhaps most of Huang Long's pay came from another organization, possibly in San Francisco.

-The Association received substantial money from this business.
-In 1905 a sum of $102.50 was deposited with the Association by an office that handled digging and transporting the deceased.
-Assuming that this was real income and not a deposit of some kind, it represented Chong Wa's largest item of income for the entire year.
+The CWBA received substantial money from this business.
+In 1905 a sum of $102.50 was deposited with the Seattle Chong Wa by an office that handled digging and transporting the deceased.
+Assuming that this was real income and not a deposit of some kind, it represented the CWBA's largest item of revenue for the entire year.

 The lower half of the left most vertical line reads: "Also paid lai-she to Huang Long for guiding the deceased, $3.